-The winter setting in the midst of Barr Park is among the most magical within the village as skaters and hockey players take turns gliding across the ice.
-This year the rink will be a little less subject to the meteorological whims of Mother Nature and Old Man Winter.
-Crystal Mountain will install a new surface with a design that should provide more opportunity for figure-eights and hockey-stops alike.
+The winter setting in the midst of Barr Park is among the most magical within the village as skaters take turns gliding across the ice.
+This winter Crystal Mountain's ice rink will be a little less subject to the meteorological whims of Mother Nature and Old Man Winter.
+A new skating surface with a chiller is being installed to allow more consistent opportunities for figure-eights, even as the temperature climbs above freezing.
 Alongside the new rink will be a new bonfire area in which to both get toasty and toast to a beautiful winter’s day on the mountain.

 TEST THE MARKET

 With the turning lifts, beautiful snow and Crystal Crispies beckoning from the Clipper Café it can be easy to get distracted from a delectable option in the heart of the village.
 Just a short walk from the slopes is the Mountain Market, located in the Inn lobby.
 The locally sourced Ebels meats, artisan cheeses, chef-made sandwiches, salad bar and other snacks (sweet, salty and all flavors between) can be a great break for whatever the meal or a stop to load up on food and drink for an apres ski party.
 Keep an eye on Crystal’s Facebook and Instagram pages for special events and offers throughout the winter.